>> See Cut, Copy, Paste ...

 Computer, then select C: drive, right-click and select Properties.
 On the Tools tab,

-select Check Now, check both boxes and select Start.
-You
+select Check Now, under Error-checking.
+Check both boxes and select Start.
+If prompted, select Schedule disk check, then Yes and reboot.

 4) Antivirus